 Prof. Tony Whitehouse

-Professor Tony Whitehouse has been appointed as the Director of Quality Assurance with the Dietl University.
+Professor Tony Whitehouse has been appointed as the Quality Assurance Director at the Jozef Dietl Malopolska University in Krakow.
 In his current role with Dietl, Tony has led, and managed staff and activities related with quality assurance, provided guidance and direction to senior managers across the University.
 His role is to ensure that the University’s reputation is protected, and that the University is compliant with quality assurance and regulatory frameworks.
 He plays a leading role in shaping the quality management and regulatory framework in order to promote academic standards of University Awards and the quality of the student experience across all the University’s provision.
 Tony has a long and distinguished career in education.
 His objective is ‘to develop world harmony through education’.
 He was one of the pioneers in the development of computing in education, working initially as a research engineer before being invited to join academia.
 He was instrumental in assisting major computer manufacturers to develop multi access computing, networks and operating systems.
 He was appointed as a fellow of the British Computer Society in 1985 and a fellow of the Institution of Electrical Engineers in 1987.
 In 1988 he was appointed as one of the first European Engineers in his field and in 1996 was appointed to a personal chair.